 Overall, digital transformation exercises must establish a holistic, customer-centric strategy for a business.
 Once, efficiency was at the core of business transformation.
 Now, you must align user experience and organisational efficiency to drive real change and opportunities for your business.

 Digital technologies can only work as an enabler to achieve these goals.
-The human side of transformation should drive the technology and the back-office operations.
+The human side of transformation should drive technology and back-office operations.
 Building a value-driven business that is ‘friendly’ to both staff and customers must overarch everything.
 Then, you'll be able to experience the full benefits of digital transformation.

 Are you ready to get started?
 Read my next post on the classic do’s and don’ts for your digital transformation project.
 The process is definitely challenging to lead alone!
 If you’d like that extra, experienced set of hands – get in touch with us.
 Cyber-Duck is an experienced digital transformation agency that's delivered for clients including the Bank of England, Cancer Research and Thomas Cook Money.